What does the plugin do?

-The plugin encapsulates the Kiuwan Local Analyzer, which is basically doing all the work.
+The plugin encapsulates the Kiuwan Local Analyzer Deprecated, which is basically doing all the work.
 You don't have to worry about Kiuwan local analyzer upgrades, it upgrades itself when necessary.
 So, what happens when your deployment process reaches the Kiuwan plugin step?
 First it connects to Kiuwan using the credentials specified in the properties.Then it downloads the quality model associated with the application you want to analyze (this association is done in Kiuwan) or the default quality model for applications that don't exist in Kiuwan yet (will be automatically created).
 The code analysis is run locally on the process' working directory.
 When finished, the results are uploaded to your Kiuwan account where you can access them anytime.

 The step will return a success status upon completion of the analysis or a fail status if the analysis could not run.
 You can check the process execution log to diagnose the possible causes preventing the analysis.